How Important is Irrigation to U.S. Agriculture?

 Irrigators continue to make significant capital investments in onfarm irrigation equipment and infrastructure.
 Approximately $2.64 billion was spent on irrigation facilities and equipment on U.S. farms in 2013.
 About 72 percent ($1.91 billion) of these investments were on land in the West, where most of the Nation’s irrigated land is concentrated.

 The majority of U.S. irrigation investment is financed privately.
-About 90 percent of farms reporting irrigation improvements in 2013 received no public financial assistance.
-About 28 percent of the farms receiving public assistance for irrigation investments made use of USDA's Environmental Quality Incentives Program (EQIP), though these farms represented fewer than 5 percent of all irrigated farms that made irrigation investments in 2013.
-Nonetheless, EQIP funding has had an important cumulative impact on irrigation investments, contributing to farm profitability through improved yields and water and energy conservation as well as enhanced local/regional water quality and environmental values.
+About 90 percent of farms reporting irrigation improvements in 2013 received no public financial assistance (in the survey year).
+About 30 percent of the farms receiving public assistance for irrigation investments made use of USDA's Environmental Quality Incentives Program (EQIP), though these farms represented fewer than 5 percent of all irrigated farms that made irrigation investments in 2013.
+Nonetheless, EQIP funding has had an important cumulative impact on irrigation investments, contributing to farm profitability through improved yields and water and energy conservation as well as potential enhancements in local/regional water quality and environmental resources.

 Nearly half (45 percent) of irrigation investments made in 2013 across the West were made for scheduled irrigation equipment or facility replacement and maintenance.
 Only 27 percent of total investments were made for new irrigation expansion, and only 24 percent were made to enhance onfarm water conservation.
 The remaining investments were made to reduce irrigation costs through energy conservation.
 Of the acres affected by irrigation investments made in 2013, nearly 85 percent involved privately funded investments.
-Only about 15 percent of irrigated acres affected by irrigation investments received publicly funded assistance through USDA’s EQIP, other USDA conservation programs, or through non-USDA assistance programs (including potential State-funded assistance programs).
-See the 2013 Farm and Ranch Irrigation Survey on the NASS website for more details.
+Only about 16 percent of irrigated acres affected by irrigation investments received publicly funded assistance through USDA’s EQIP, other USDA conservation programs, or through non-USDA assistance programs (including potential State-funded assistance programs).
+See the ERS data product, Irrigated Agriculture in the United States for more details.